islaytitans/alien/GM Screen.md

 # list of attributes and skills

-# list of stress and sunmary
+# list of stress and summary

+1 on a panic dice cancels what they were doing